What should you look for when hiring a copywriter?

-Here’s what I would do if I were looking for a copywriter:
+Here’s what I would do if I was hiring a copywriter:

 Request an Information Package

-You want to know your copywriter before you hire them.
-And a good press kit or information package shall let you know what you must about the person who will write your marketing.
+I would want to know my copywriter before hiring them.
+And a good press kit or information package would let me know what I must about the person who will write my marketing.

-With a copywriter, the information package also gives you a glimpse of their work.
+With a copywriter, the information package also offers a glimpse of their work.
 You can get a sample of what their writing is like.
 And if their writing style appeals to you, chances are that copywriter could fulfill your content needs.

 Usually, information packages include work samples, a client list, and a sheet with testimonials.

-Paper can take anything you write on it.
-But going deeper into what is like to work with a certain copywriter might be ideal before coming to an agreement.
+A sheet of paper can take anything you write on it.
+But going deeper into what is like to work with a certain copywriter might be ideal before agreeing.

-Once you get that copywriter’s information package, you should take a moment to study their client list.
-That could be the key to know whether the copywriter you are considering is fit to write your marketing.
+Once I get a copywriter’s information package, I’d take a moment to study their client list.
+There lies the key to knowing whether the copywriter I’m considering is fit to write my marketing.

 Go through that client list in the information package and ask for recommendations.
 Hear it from the horse’s mouth to make sure.